tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 We will now convert the command we used to download the SwissProt FASTA file from :doc:`first-steps-towards-automation` into a script.
 To add some organisation we will put this script in a directory named ``scripts``.
+We will also create a directory named ``data`` for storing the downloaded file.
+By specifying more than one argument to the ``mkdir`` command one can create multiple directories.

 .. code-block:: none